 Hunting seals

-The Swedish Environmental Protection Agency shares responsibility for seal management with the Swedish Agency for Marine and Water Management, the Swedish Board of Agriculture and the Swedish Museum of Natural History.
-The Swedish EPA is responsible for the parts related to hunting.
+The Swedish Environmental Protection Agency (Swedish EPA) shares responsibility for seal management with the Swedish Agency for Marine and Water Management, the Swedish Board of Agriculture and the Swedish Museum of Natural History.
+The Swedish EPA is responsible for matters related to seal hunting.

 The Swedish EPA may issue permits for hunting of all seal species.
-There are two types of hunting permits:
+There are two main types of hunting permits, protection hunting and license hunting.

-The Swedish EPA may issue permits for controlled hunting to prevent damage to fisheries.
-There are two types of controlled hunting permits:
+The Swedish EPA may be authorized to prevent or reduce damage to fisheries, aquaculture or fish stocks.
+There are two forms of protection hunting:

 Licensed hunting for grey seals and harbour seals

-Licensed hunting differs from controlled hunting because it does not need to occur near areas where seals have caused damage to fishing gear or catches.
-It may also be authorized to protect fish farms that have experienced damage.
+Licensed hunting differs from protection hunting because it does not need to immediate vicinity of documented damage to fishing gear or catches.
+Licensed hunting may also be authorized in areas where fish farms have experienced damage.

 The Swedish EPA establishes terms and conditions for hunting, including: